-Strength for Pain and Performance (SPP)
+Strengthening for Pain and Performance (Part 1 - Introduction)

 Hi!
 I’m Dr. Kerry McCarthy, the physical therapist at GMCF Physical Therapy.
 I wanted to introduce myself through this blog article to our community.
 Some of you may already know me as a friend, fellow athlete, coach, personal trainer, or physical therapist.
 For those that don’t, I was born at the hospital down the road from GMCF and have spent my whole life in Central VT.
 I’ve been a physical therapist since 2008.
 I’ve developed a passion for helping people heal from pain and injury using an approach that gives them tools, strategies and knowledge for a healthier, fitter, happier life.